@tokenring-ai/aws

 // Region: us-east-1

-agent.infoMessage("Please ensure AWS credentials and region are correctly configured in the AWSService.");
+Ensure AWS credentials are properly configured in the AWSService with:

 Configuration